Certifying Sustainable Frankincense through a Global Value Chains Approach

 Our solution

 That’s where FairWild and our partners come in.
-We will shed light on frankincense value chains from Somalia and Kenya by making on-the-ground visits, though virtual interviews, and by following paper trails.
-This investigation will reveal exactly how these informal and sometimes exploitative value chains work.
-Using this step-by-step map of how frankincense resin gets from remote groves to luxury stores around the world, we will chart a better path forward.
-Through FairWild certification, we will create value chains where collectors are empowered, treated well, and get to see their fair share of the booming frankincense industry’s profits.
+Over two years from 2024 to 2026, we shed light on frankincense value chains from Somalia and Kenya by making on-the-ground visits, though virtual interviews, and by following paper trails.
+This investigation revealed exactly how these informal and sometimes exploitative value chains work.
+Using this step-by-step map of how frankincense resin gets from remote groves to luxury products around the world, we charted a better path forward.
+Through FairWild certification, we created value chains where collectors are empowered, treated well, and get to see their fair share of the booming frankincense industry’s profits.

 Frankincense is sourced from the Horn of Africa.
 Our project is based in Somalia and Kenya.

-• Improved livelihoods for at least 150 harvesters and their families.
+Dignified livelihoods for 240 frankincense harvesters and their families.

-• Better management of at least 400 hectares of natural habitat around frankincense groves, leading to reduced erosion and desertification.
+Improved management of 15,000 hectares of natural habitat around frankincense groves, leading to reduced erosion and desertification.

 More from FairWild